Lyrx997/TelegramStatsExporter/README.md

 If filenames are unset, then will be used the default filename (`result.json`).

 ## Build
-Run `gradlew jar` or `gradlew createExe` if you want to use the application as an .exe file.
+Install JDK11, then run `gradlew jar` or `gradlew createExe` if you want to use the app as an .exe.

 ## Libraries
 - [Gradle-launch4j](https://github.com/TheBoegl/gradle-launch4j), for building Windows executable